NER 901 Class: Preservation

 Number 910 is preserved by the National Railway Museum.
-It was moved to the Stainmore Railway Company at Kirkby Stephen East station in 2011 for the Stainmore 150 celebrations, and remains there on loan, housed in the Darlington train shed of the main station building.
+It was moved to the Stainmore Railway Company at Kirkby Stephen East station in 2011 for the Stainmore 150 celebrations housed in the Darlington train shed of the main station building.
+By January 2025 the loco had been relocated to Locomotion Museum in Shildon, for cosmetic restoration ahead of the Rail200 celebrations.